maurossi/mesa-mesa/README.md

 - replace external/drm with libdrm 2.4.58

-- if you want to try experimental drm_gralloc_nouveau, replace hardware/drm_gralloc, using one of following gits:
+- if you want to try experimental drm_gralloc_nouveau and add nouveau in device/generic/x86/BoardConfig.mk, replace hardware/drm_gralloc, using one of following gits:

 https://github.com/evelikov/hardware_drm_gralloc or https://github.com/pstglia/drm_gralloc

-- revert commits that introduced tr1/unordered_set, because STLport does not support all types with its tr1/unordered_set implementation.
+- revert commits that introduced tr1/unordered_set, because STLport does not support all types in its own tr1/unordered_set implementation.

 git revert ...
 git revert ...